 - Data storytelling and community voice

 Bridging Data Divides is hosted by the Data for Social Impact (DSI) initiative at the Center for Social Development and Transdisciplinary Institute in Applied Data Science (TRIADS) at Washington University in St. Louis, in partnership with the Community Innovation and Action Center at University of Missouri–St. Louis.
-Support for the event comes from the Mastercard Center for Inclusive Growth and WashU Digital Transformation.
+Support for the event comes from the Mastercard Center for Inclusive Growth and WashU Digital Intelligence and Innovation Accelerator.

 Schedule